bumuckl/photon/README.txt

 ﻿### Description ###

-Photon Gallery is a gallery and photomanagement plugin for Croogo CMS, originally based on Edinei L. Cipriani gallery plugin and extended alot.
-Photon's administration is AJAX-powered and has 4 different built-in ways of displaying your photos: either in an Image Replacement gallery, in a slider gallery, in JQuery Popeye gallery or in single images.
-Multisites support to allow custom themes for custom sites is yet to come.
+Photon Gallery is a gallery and photomanagement plugin for Croogo CMS, originally based on Edinei L. Cipriani's gallery plugin.
+However it offers much more features and capabilities - it is heavily extended.
+Photon's administration is AJAX-powered and integrates flawlessly into your existing Croogo install.
+A new Tab is added to your nodes which allows you to upload pictures via Ajax - those pictures are directly related to that specific node.
+Doing so, Photon features four different preconfigured ways of displaying your photos: either in an Image Replacement gallery, in a Slider gallery, in JQuery Popeye gallery or just as single images.
+A seperate set of administration-views allows you to have full control over all your gallery stuff.

-A special feature is the so called "NodeAlbum"-Feature: For each node a specific album is automatically created.
-Thus, you can upload photos directly when creating nodes in another tab!
+Once again, to point out the most special feature, the so called "NodeAlbum"-feature: For each node a specific album is automatically created.
+Thus, you can upload photos directly when creating nodes!

 ### Installation ###